swarajpande5/pokemon-analysis/README.md

 <br>
 The information contained in this dataset include Base Stats, Performance against other types, Height, Weight, Classification, Egg Steps, Experience Points, Abilities, etc.
 <br>
+Some queries are solved in the project, using the methods of data science.
 <br>
 <br>
 <br>